2003: Supply chain software at Sunhill Software, a spin-off of vCommerce which closed down after six months.

 2007: Supply chain software at Cisco which was canceled, call center software for Boeing that turned out okay.
 My employer, Infosys, was engaged in various frauds that I wanted no part of.

 2008: Health insurance software for Sheridan in Ft Lauderdale.
-Project was sabotaged by an employee and CTO eventually fired.
+Project was sabotaged by an employee and CTO eventually fired but we had a working deployment and prototype in 90 days.
+This could have been a good project.

 2010: Ecommerce for T-Mobile in Bothell.
-Lots of confusion on a month-to-month contract, project never got approved.
+Lots of confusion over project approval, I left after waiting five months.

 2011: Case management software at Aetna in Hartford, CT.
-My manager harassed me and was later fired but one of my more successful projects.
+One of my more successful projects although my manager harassed me and was fired when I left.

-2012: Telecom billing software for Amdocs in Seattle, EHR platform on Websphere for Harris in Washington, DC.
-Amdocs laid off my team.
-The EHR project was a doomed government bid which shut down after I left.
+2012: Telecom billing software for Amdocs in Seattle, my team was laid off but my JMX foundation was released a few months later.
+EHR platform on Websphere for Harris in Washington, DC, a doomed government bid which shut down shortly after I left.

-2013: Cable tv control at Cablelabs in Denver, health analytics software at Gloo in Boulder.
-Cablelabs was the last gasp of an inept director.
-Gloo was too much about Jesus but I resolved their analytics dilemma anyway.
+2013: Cable tv control at Cablelabs in Denver, a last gasp of an inept director, also fired when I left.
+Health analytics software at Gloo in Boulder was mostly about Jesus but I resolved their analytics dilemma.

 2014: Several weeks on a tokenized payment system in anonymized email.
-Never got paid, mostly about getting free consulting.
+I never got paid, mostly about getting free consulting from me.
+Another project that had potential.

 2015: SEO system for Staples in Seattle.
-I left after a year and project was shut down in 2017, a year longer than I predicted. :)
+I left after a year and project was shut down in 2017, six months later than I expected. :)

 Comments